gnulag/gnulag.net/README.md

 * **ix**: Resident weeb and audiophile, doesn't like any guitar that isn't a telecaster.
   Patron of the occult.
 Not to be bullied.
 * **whiteph**: Plays Guitar.
 Really good at physics.
+* **iownall555**: freeze peach enthusiast
+* **Crocodillian**: Resident weed smoker.
+Is into good music.
+Codes C (allegedly).
+Also has a history of Perl programming (which he regrets).
+Owns 420 core workstation that everyone's jealous of.
 ## Bots
 * **DukeTogo**: Best not to talk to it.
 If provoked, it will BTFO you in microseconds.
 Says **AndroitKitKat** (now skg) is gay and seems not to know about **browndawg**.
 * **gonzobot**: Snoonet's cloudbot instance.
 All of its functions that rely on external APIs are broken.